Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

     INSERT d INTO customer
 ```

-In these examples, customer 1 is partner 1 and customer 2 is partner 2.
+In these examples, Customer 1 is Partner 1 and Customer 2 is Partner 2.

 ## Example - Attribute Can Only View